shxclone/intern-notes/README.md

   * MVC (Framework) - At this point should only be used to maintain legacy apps, not recommended for new projects
   * MVC (Core) - Use for new applications
   * Tech Refresh refers to the updating of softwares to newer technologies - E.g. .NET Framework to .NET Core, implemented with maybe Docker, AI, etc
-  * Praticed on C# mini lab - Worked on a 3 tier app using .NET Core to display an image of the school, with our names pulled from the database displayed below it; Worked on a email sender program using C#
+  * Praticed on C# mini lab:
+    * Worked on a 3 tier app using .NET Core to display an image of the school, with our names pulled from the database displayed below it
-  *
+    * Worked on a email sender program using C#
+  * Practiced on Python - did the same 3 tier app and email sender in Python

+## Day 7 (09/09/25)
+* .NET Framework with Live Demo by Daphne & Han Zheng
+  * Goverment on Commercial Cloud (GCC) - used to facilitate secure and efficient cloud services
+  * Went through Singapore Memories architecture
+  * Went through Singapore Memories site demo & source code
+  * Did a mini 3 question quiz to test out understanding
+  * Went through deployment to staging:
+    * After changes are made and published, the changed file is copied over to NLB issued thumbdrive
+    * The thumbdrive is then connected to the NLB issued laaptop to extract the changed file
+    * Once extracted, FileZilla is used to upload the chnaged file onto the file server
+    * Access CyberArk to access the server and use winSCP to extract the file out of the file server
+    * Copy the original file into a back up folder in case it requires roll back
+    * Once backup is saved, the new file can be changed to deployment
+  * Need to know how to read application logs
+  * Many applications are data driven
+  * Knowing how to use triggers in sql can be useful as database will definitely be faster than code logic